cscart/docs/en/user_guide/shipping_and_taxes/locations/location_attributes.rst

 States
 ======

 The right box contains all available states, and the left box contains the states included in the location.
 To move items from one box to the other, use the twin horizontal arrows between the boxes.
-To select multiple items, press and hold **Ctrl** while selecting.
+To select multiple items, press and hold **Ctrl** or **Shift** while selecting.

 .. hint::